MahmoudEissaM/Crowdfunding-Web-app/README.md

 # Crowdfunding Web App

-A full-stack crowdfunding platform built using **Django** and **Django Templates**.
+A full-stack crowdfunding platform built using **Django**.
 Users can create and support projects, manage their profiles, and explore campaigns created by others — all through a clean and responsive interface.

 ---
 ## 🚀 Features